The

 The information is not necessarily correct, complete, or suitable for

 any particular use.
 The entire risk is with you.
-Should harm arise from
+Should harm arise

 using this information, you assume responsibility for all damages and